 As if that were not enough, they will also be present Ellie Salthouse (AUS), Emma Pallant (GBR) and Radka Kahlefeldt (CZE), each of which continues to impress us on the IRONMAN 70.3 circuit.

 Next, the professional athletes who will take the start in the IRONMAN 70.3 World Championship:

 |31||Anduaga Barrier||Maria Eugenia||MEX|

 Men's Elite - Sunday 8 September 2019

-As far as the men's category is concerned, the two-time champion of the world IRONMAN 70.3 Javier Gómez Noya, will be the man to win.
+As far as the men's category is concerned, the two-time champion of the world IRONMAN 70.3 Javier Gómez Noya, will be the man to beat.

-The five-time ITU short distance world champion and four-time ETU European champion has set out to recover the title that German Jan Frodeno snatched from him last year.
+The five-time ITU short-distance world champion and four-time European ETU champion has set out to regain the title that the German Jan Frodeno snatched him last year.

 Gomez Noya, who won the race at 2014 in Mont-Tremblant, Quebec (CAN) and at 2017 in Chattanooga, Tennessee (USA), will face a roster of stars, including the Olympic champion Alistair Brownlee (GBR), the IRONMAN world champions Sebastian Kienle y Patrick Lange from Germany, the two-time Top 5 finalist in the IRONMAN 70.3 World Championship Sam Appleton (AUS), as well as the five-time IRONMAN France winner Frederik van Lierde (BEL).
 The American Rodolphe "Rudy" von Berg You might be surprised after spending your teenage years in the Nice area, as you are very familiar with the landscape of the circuit.